MrYsLab/python_banyan/docs/common_messaging_protocol.md

 Notice that ***pin*** is an integer and not a string.

 All OneGPIO message *keys* are strings.
-Within the OneGPIO message specification, if a *value* is *not* within quotes, then it is specified as an integer, otherwise, it is specified as a string.
+Within the OneGPIO message specification, if a *value* is *not* within quotes, then it is specified as an integer.
+Otherwise, it is specified as a string.

 The OneGpio command to set the state of a digital output pin is:

 |      GPIO Operation      |              OneGPIO Message             |
 |:------------------------:|:-------------------------------:|
 | Set Digital Output Pin State      | {"command": "digital_write", "pin": PIN, "tag": "TAG", "value": VALUE} |